 Group plants, art (expensive and cheap), and books to create still lives, but give them room to breathe.
 And keep in mind: A limited palette is unifying and warm textures, such as leather, wool, and plaster, are easy on the eyes.

 Above: A mantel still life with ceramic planter and metal vases by Bruno Jaharra.
 Photograph by Corinne Gilbert.

 4. Layer your lighting (and always use dimmers).

 Instead of spotlights on the ceiling—something rarely seen in French interiors—use a combination of lighting appropriate for different needs: table lamps, standing lamps, and sconces; new and old, Noguchi and Louis XIV.
 And adjust your lighting with dimmers.
 Use a lot of candles, too, and light them every evening, sometimes even at breakfast in winter.

 Above: A range of lighting sources—natural light included—in Gilbert’s dining room.

-5. Hang Mirrors to Add Light and Depth
+5. Hang mirrors to add light and depth.

 Wall mirrors act as additional windows.
 They reflect light and provide lovely little glimpses of the house.

 Above: Color-edged oval mirrors by MC & Co.—the Brooklyn design shop Gilbert formerly ran with artist Dan McCarthy—hang in her work studio.
-The 2009 designs (“they look like small puddles,” says Gilbert) helped sparked the current irregular-shaped mirrors trend.
+The 2009 designs (“they look like small puddles,” says Gilbert) helped spark the current irregular-shaped mirrors trend.
 The pillows and lampshades are MC & Co. collaborations with printmaker Muriel Favaro.